oceanprotocol-archive/OEPs/12/README.md

 It's out of the scope to detail the Service Execution Agreements implementation.
 Service Agreements are described as part of the [Dev-Ocean repository](https://github.com/oceanprotocol/dev-ocean).

+**Disclaimer**: The current focus of this OEP is to bring compute data which assumes that the data owner trusts the compute provider if it is not owned by the data owner.

 ## Change Process

 This document is governed by the [2/COSS](../2/README.md) (COSS).